askmike/gekko/docs/internals/trading_methods.md

 # Trading Methods

 The trading methods are the core of Gekko's trading bot.
-They look at the market and decide what to do based on technical analysis.
-The trading methods can calculate indicators on top of the market data to come up with an advice for a position to take in the market.
+They look at the market and decide what to do based on technical analysis indicators.
 As of now the trading method is limited to a single market on a single exchange.

-Gekko currently has a couple of methods already, only implementing a single indicator: DEMA, MACD, RSI and PPO.
+Gekko currently comes with [a couple of methods](../Trading_methods.md) out of box.
 Besides those you can also create your own trading method by using javascript.
 The easiest way to do this is open the file `gekko/methods/custom.js` and write your own trading method.

 ## Creating a trading method